-Anstaff Bank started in 1931 with headquarters located in Green Forest, Arkansas.
-Anstaff Bank has assets of $606 million along with $525 million in deposits, ranking it as a medium-size bank.
-Anstaff Bank lacks premium access to support representatives, with no options for live chat or all-day service.
+Anstaff Bank was founded in 1931 and its headquarters are located in Green Forest, Arkansas.
+It handles $606 million in assets along with $525 million in deposits, making it a medium-size bank.
+Anstaff Bank lacks premium access to customer service, with no live chat or all-day service options available.
 It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-With an average 3.9 stars out of 5, Anstaff Bank proves it is a good bank that gets the job done.
-Anstaff Bank offers a full suite of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+Overall, Anstaff Bank is a respectable bank that deserves your consideration, with a rating of 3.9 out of 5 stars from our experts.
+Anstaff Bank provides customers with a complete array of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
 Anstaff Bank has a fair savings rate; other popular banks have higher rates.
-Banks that offer no-fee checking as well as a high savings APY are the best option for getting the highest income from your deposits while having easy access to your funds.
+Obtaining a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same institution is your best bet for gaining the most income on your deposits while having easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Anstaff Bank has a savings rate of 0.10%, which is fair in comparison to other U.S. banks.
-Anstaff Bank's one-year and five-year term lengths CDs earn at a rate of 0.65% and 1.50%, respectively, while its highest-yielding money market account earns at an APY of 0.20%.
-Given Anstaff Bank's below average savings rate, you should think about looking at the competition to open savings accounts.
+With a savings rate of 0.10%, Anstaff Bank ranks poorly compared to other U.S. banks.
+Its one-year and five-year term lengths CDs earn at a rate of 0.65% and 1.50%, respectively, while its highest-yielding money market account earns at an APY of 0.20%.
+Given its noncompetitive savings rate, you should consider looking elsewhere to open savings accounts.

 How Anstaff Bank's Savings Rates Compare

 There is insufficient data on Anstaff Bank's fees to provide a full SmartAsset rating.